TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Optional variation for movement of moths, in movement path system
+- Layer for flying organisms

 - A command to add official flavours to the map
 	- Would not add existing ones
 	- Check if one exists before adding?